r1cebank/usbarmory-debian-base_image/README.md

 | 1. before LUKS unlock           | on   | on    |
 | 2.
 LUKS unlocked                | off  | on    |
 | 3. before calling switch_root   | off  | off   |

+## Data Protection and Loss
+Since the rootfs is encrypted with LUKS and hopefully you are using derived password to auto unlock the drive.
+If the boot partition is damaged, you will not able to boot into the device and data stored on it is lost.

+To prevent this, please keep the derived password in a safe location, in case of a corrupted boot partition, you can regenerate the boot partition image with the derived password + HAB keys.

 ### Accessing the USB armory Mk II internal eMMC as USB storage device